jevmax/SQL-Query-Airbnb-in-NYC/readme_test.md

 --private room 8804
 ```

-The most popular room type regardless of rating was 'entire home/apt'.
+The most popular room type regardless of rating was 'Entire home/apt'.

 > Most and least popular Neighbourhood Group?